benc-uk/batcomputer/README.md

 ---

 # Machine Learning & Training
-The primary focus of this project is on the operationisation aspects of machine learning, rather than the actual machine learning and the models themselves.
+The primary focus of this project is on the operationalization aspects of machine learning, rather than the "science" of machine learning and act of training.
 In fact from the perspective of the model-api app and the CI/CD deployment flows the quality of the model and how it was trained & created is irrelevant

 Two ML use cases are provided; one for Batcomputer (based on the crime data described above) and one for the well known "would you survive the Titanic?" used in many ML training examples

+The primary model is Batcomputer, the Titanic model is provided to demonstrate how the approach extends with little effort to other models, and is not "hard coded"

 The scripts for training can either be run locally, or run within Azure ML Service as a experiment